Colorful Kitchen : Open House

 What was your favorite DIY of this space?

 Giving the cabinets a paint makeover was quite the undertaking, but oh-so-very-worth-it!
 I also added different trims and bead board to the cabinets and bulkhead to give it all that little ‘extra’.
-The trim work was definitely ‘the more fun part’ than all of the painting, and has turned out to be my favorite aspect of the whole endeavor.

 Where are all your great graphic prints from?

-My graphic prints are my favorite kind of art, greeting cards!
+My graphic prints are my favorite kind of art – greeting cards!
 I love a good laugh and a clever saying.
 A framed a few of my favorite Fresh Ink cards.
 The cake print above the stove is a Curly Girl design and my motto.

 Did you have an inspiration for this remodel or just slowly piece it together?